CookEditors/NOS/_posts/2015-08-24-candidate-for-death.md

 “All right.
 Follow it.
 I just stepped around to cut the moll loose.
 I like a man who works for me to keep his mind on business.”

 Tough Tony laughed again.
-“What’d yuh do– tab me in from Boston?”
+“What’d yuh do — tab me in from Boston?”

 “I hear things,” said the masked man grimly.
 “Studied the photograph, have you?”

 “Sure.
 Just a pushover.
 A sap.”

 The Scarlet Ace grunted.
-“Just, a pushover.
-That’s, why I’m paying, you ten grand.
+“Just a pushover.
+That’s, why I’m paying you ten grand.
 I love to spend money.”

 Farino thrust out his lower lip belligerently.

 “I seen soldier boys, before.
-One of ‘em tried to cleanup, Philly, once.”
+One of ‘em tried to cleanup Philly, once.”

 “This soldier’s different.
 He don’t go to court with a case.
 He kills people.
 Ever hear of a secret outfit called Amusement, Incorporated?”